IQSS/social_science_software_toolkit/best_practices_per_language/r_best_practices.md

 | Last Updated | 2017-03-29          |
 | Created      | 2017-03-29          |

-The following tools are recommended for developing statistical software package in R that complies with the [IQSS Best Practices for Statistical Software Development](https://github.com/IQSS/social_science_software_toolkit/blob/master/iqss_sss_best_practices.md).
+The following tools are recommended for developing statistical software packages in R that comply with the [IQSS Best Practices for Statistical Software Development](https://github.com/IQSS/social_science_software_toolkit/blob/master/iqss_sss_best_practices.md).

 The Best Practices are *in addition to* package requirements specified by the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/doc/manuals/r-release/R-exts.html).

 ## IQSSdevtools

-Use the [**IQSSdevtools** package (UNDER DEVELOPEMT)](https://github.com/IQSS/IQSSdevtools) to automate much of the process of initializing, building, checking, and publishing your package.
-Broadly, use the following functions from that package:
+Use the [**IQSSdevtools** package (UNDER DEVELOPEMT)](https://github.com/IQSS/IQSSdevtools) to automate much of the process of initializing, building, checking, and publishing your package in compliance with the Best Practices.
+Use the following functions as in your software development workflow:

 -   `init_iqss_package`: create a package skeleton that includes whole or skeleton documents for most of the following Best Practice compliant parts.